-Our Ingleburn Veterinary Emergency Centre team is available for all your after-hours emergency needs, 24 hours a day 7 days a week including public holidays.
+Our Ingleburn Veterinary Emergency Centre team is available for all your after-hours emergency needs.
 During our normal business hours we are also here for any emergency needs for you and your pet.
 Just remember to phone 9829 1628 ahead to let us know you are coming so preparations can be made.

 Please note, Ingleburn Emergency Centre operational hours are subject to change based on Vet availability.
 Apologies for any inconvenience caused.

 Prevent further injury to your pet or yourself

 This is common sense, and obviously it will depend on the circumstances.
 If for instance your pet has been hit by a car, you should move it off the road.
 And be careful - don’t risk injury to yourself.
 Even the most loyal family pet can bite you when it’s distressed or in pain.